Jbleezy/BO1-Reimagined/README.md

 * Now deals 50 damage to players (in solo and coop)
 * Cannot damage a player again if the player is still touching the flogger and has already been damaged by the flogger

-### Zipline (Sho No Numa)
-* Cost decreased from 1500 to 750
-* Cooldown time decreased from 40 seconds to 5 seconds
-* Hintstrings now display when the zipline is active and cooling down
-* The zipline trigger near the hut can now be activated when the zipline is on either side

 ### Electric Traps (Der Riese)
 * Fixed a bug that caused the Trench Gun trap to turn on when opening the door to the teleporter room next to the Trench Gun room while still having the door for next tot the trap closed
 * Traps now display a hintstring when the power is on but the trap cannot be activated due to a door being closed

-### Teleporters (Der Riese)
-* Teleporters now kill zombies on any round
-* Guranteed teleporter powerup when first linking teleporter
-* Powerup spawned from teleporters stays on the map until picked up or after teleporting again
-* Amount of dogs spawned in from teleporter is now 2 multiplied by the amount of players (previously 4)
-* Max ammo now has the same chance of spawning from the teleporter as all other drops
-* Fixed a bug that allowed players to link teleporters while the teleporters were on cooldown
-* Mainframe no longer displays a hintstring for needing power or needing to activate a link

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deals damage to players